chidambaranadig/SimpleRedis/README.md

 * The Key-Value pairs are stored in-memory using a TreeMap.
 * The Runtime Complexity for Read, Insert, Update and Delete is *O(log n)*.
 * A Database Class is implemented, with wrapper functions for Read, Write and Delete.
 * A CLI Class is implemented to simulate the REPL CLI Interface.
-* The CLI Class checks for valid commands and their syntaxes.
+* The CLI Class checks for valid commands and their syntax.